 Although many employers prefer that a computer technician or programmer has a bachelor's degree, employees may be hired with an associate's degree and some experience.
 Employers often provide additional on-the-job training.

-Interested individuals may also choose to pursue a bachelor's degree in computer science and become computer software engineers, advanced computer programmers or systems managers or administrators.
+Interested individuals may also choose to pursue a bachelor's degree in computer science and become computer software engineers, advanced computer programmers, systems managers or administrators.
 Certification, which can be obtained through training institutions, certifying agencies and software vendors, may improve employment and career advancement opportunities.